LorenDB/polyglot/README.md

 - the Rust toolchain (only tested using rustup for now)
 - a D toolchain (currently only ldc2 is supported; this will change in the future)

 Then run `./build.sh` from this repository.
 This will build `polyglot-cpp` (the C++ scanner and binding generator) and `polybuild` (the wrapper build tool) and install them for you.
-Once installed, you can use Polyglot by running `polybuild [sources-to-compile]`.
+Once installed, you can use Polyglot by creating a `polyglot.yml` file and then running `polybuild`.
 For example projects to build, see the `tests/` folder in this repository.
+You can learn how to create a `polybuild.yml` file [here](./polybuild/README.md).

 ## Operational limitations